Hu Zhihong, Zhang Shuyi and Chen Zhu: Zoonoses: the deadly diseases that animals pass on to us

 Cases of zoonotic diseases are increasing worldwide, especially in sub-Saharan Africa, south America and southeast Asia.
 With the ubiquity of global travel and world trade, emerging zoonotic diseases are a challenge not only in their region of origin, but across the world.

-According to the World Health Organization (WHO), more than 30 new diseases have emerged since the mid-1970s, among them many zoonoses, such as the Ebola virus, which causes a contagious and incurable disease that makes victims bleed to death, the Nipah encephalitis virus that emerged in Malaysia five years ago and BSE.
+According to the World Health Organization (WHO), more than 30 new diseases have emerged since the mid-1970s, among them many zoonoses, such as the Ebola virus, which causes a contagious and incurable disease that makes victims bleed to death, the Nipah encephalitis virus that emerged in See Website five years ago and BSE.
 Although it is hard to be certain which diseases jumped from other animals to humans, there has been evidence that measles, smallpox, influenza and even HIV/AIDS might have started in other species.

 Which animals?